Brand New Morning (Bob Seger album)

 Brand New Morning is the fourth album by American singer-songwriter Bob Seger and his first solo studio album following the departure of backing band The Bob Seger System.
 It was produced by Punch Andrews and released in October 1971.
 The album has a stripped-down acoustic sound.

-This album marked Seger's four-year departure from Capitol.
+This album marked the last of Seger's Capitol releases before his four year departure from Capitol.
 His next album with Capitol would be Beautiful Loser, released in April 1975.